What is Early Intervention (EI)?

 How Do I Know If My Child Needs Early Intervention?

 Developmental milestones are tools that parents and caregivers can use to identify their child’s developmental growth or cause for concern.
-Within each developmental area in the Early Intervention model there are general milestones (aka - a list of skills children usually have at a certain age).
+Within each developmental area in the early intervention model, there are general milestones (aka - a list of skills children usually have at a certain age).
 This may include when a child is expected to be able to walk, dress themselves, or follow simple directions.
-Pediatric clinical professionals, such as your child’s pediatrician, are trained to identify these milestones and address them (as needed) during doctor appointments.
-They can refer your child to services; however, a doctor’s referral is not necessary to contact your state or territory’s Early Intervention program.
-Your state’s program will be able to provide the necessary information needed to determine if your child is eligible for services and the steps moving forward.
+Pediatric clinical professionals, such as the child’s pediatrician, are trained to identify these milestones and address them (as needed) during doctor appointments.
+They can refer a child to services; however, a doctor’s referral is not necessary for a caregiver to contact their state or territory’s early intervention program.
+A state’s program will be able to provide the necessary information needed to determine if the child is eligible for services and the steps moving forward.